AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     - **Copy UUID**: Copy the UUID of the selected file to Clipboard.

-    - **Copy Path**: Copy complete path of the selected file to Clipboard.
+    - **Copy Path**: Copy the complete path of the selected file to Clipboard.

 - **Add to**: You can choose from the following options:
     - **Collections**: Adds the selected file to Collections.
 You can choose to add it to an existing or new collection.